 Be aware that not all identity protection services will protect you equally, so make sure to enroll in a service with powerful monitoring capabilities and 24/7 resolution support.
 In addition to comprehensive protection, Iris provides access to certified and compassionate resolution experts who are ready and able to help resolve identity theft cases, providing you peace of mind that your identity theft incident will be resolved while also saving you time and reducing stress.

 Financial fraud impacts the financial institution just as well as the consumer.
 If the victim has been burned by fraud once or multiple times, they’re more likely to switch to a different bank/credit union that has more controls in place to better protect them.
 Remember: it costs 5x as much to attract a new customer than it does to retain one.
-You can build loyalty by offering your customers Iris Identity & Cyber Protection services to provide them peace of mind as they browse the internet and go about their daily lives.
+You can build loyalty by offering your customers Iris Powered by Generali's identity & cyber protection services to provide them peace of mind as they browse the internet and go about their daily lives.

 Interested in offering Iris to your customers?
 Request a demo today to learn more.